 What is Survey Fatigue?

 Survey Response Fatigue: This type of fatigue concerns respondents who become disengaged from surveys before they start to complete them.
-This is due to participants being overloaded with survey requests, and results in a lower response rate for your project.
+This is due to participants being overloaded with requests and results in lower response rates

-Survey Taking Fatigue: This form of fatigue occurs during the survey taking process.
-Respondent become disengaged and begin to provide ‘dishonest’ responses, or leave your project altogether, i.e. a lower completion rate.
+Survey Taking Fatigue: This occurs during the survey taking process.
+Respondents become disengaged and begin to provide ‘dishonest’ responses or leave your project altogether.
+I.e. a lower completion rate.

 Problems Caused by Survey Fatigue

 A few respondents leaving or ignoring your survey may seem like a benign problem, but there are some notable consequences.